Deadline: Open January 1-June 15, 2026

 Match: None

 Description: The media is not truly free and representative without the equal voice of women and nonbinary people.
-Through our programs and grants we empower women and nonbinary journalists with the training, opportunities, and support to become leaders in the news industry.
-We unleash the potential of women journalists as champions of press freedom to transform the global news media.
+IWMF seeks to empower women and nonbinary journalists with the training, opportunities, and support to become leaders in the news industry through various forms of grant funding.